DanielOaks/GodotResponseSystem/README.md

 		- `norepeat`: once we've sent this response, disable it so it can't trigger again.
 - `responsetype`: one of: 'say' (say the response), 'log' (log to console).
 - `response`: if 'say' or 'log', then text.
-- `delay`: mark the character as 'busy' for this long. defaults to some length of time we guess...
+- `busyfor`: mark the character as 'busy' for this many seconds. default `3`.
+- `busyjitter`: add up to this many seconds, randomly, to `busyfor`. default `0.5`.
-- `odds`: if under 100, that much of a % chance this response actually fires (if it doesn't fire, no response is sent). defaults to 100.
+- `odds`: if under 100, that much of a % chance this response actually fires (if it doesn't fire, no response is sent). default `100`.
-- `resaydelay`: don't use this response again for this many seconds. default 0.
+- `resaydelay`: don't use this response again for this many seconds. default `0`.
-- `weight`: if there are multiple responses, weight this one accordingly. default 1.
+- `weight`: if there are multiple responses, weight this one accordingly. default `1`.
 - `then`: fire this new criteria on the given actor. `any` to test every nearby actor. any matching responses are then chosen between, so that only one response is ever run based on an 'any' query, as the actor is the one querying its neighbours – see [this part of the talk](https://youtu.be/tAbBID3N64A?t=3341).

 Response recommendations